Conjunctive Queries: Unique Characterizations and Exact Learnability

-However, it turns out that such an assumption is not needed for any of our positive results concerning learnability.} The algorithm $\alg$ must terminate after finite amount of time and output (some representation of) the goal concept $c$.
+However, it turns out that such an assumption is not needed for any of our positive results concerning learnability.} Intuitively, the algorithm $\alg$ must determine $c$ by asking oracle queries.
+More precisely, for every choice of $c\in C$, $\alg$ must terminate after a finite amount of time, and output (some representation of) the goal concept $c$.
 This notion was introduced by Angluin~\cite{Angluin88}, who also introduced the notion of a \emph{polynomial-time} exact learning algorithm.
 We say that an exact learning algorithm $\alg$ with membership and/or equivalence queries \emph{runs in polynomial time} if there exists a two-variable polynomial $p(n,m)$ such that at any point during the run of the algorithm, the time used by $\alg$ up to that point (counting one step per oracle call) is bounded by $p(n,m)$, where $n$ is the size of the goal concept and $m$ the size of the largest counterexample returned by calls to the equivalence oracle up to that point in the run ($m=0$ if no equivalence queries have been used).
 A concept class ${\mathcal C}$ is \emph{efficiently exactly learnable with membership and/or equivalence queries} if there is an exact learning algorithm with membership and/or equivalence queries for $\mathcal{C}$ that runs in polynomial time.